fabiolf/SimpleMT940Validator/README.md

-# Simple MT940 Validator Application
+# Simplified MT940 Validator Application

 ## Overview

-This application aims at performing a few validations in a simplified **MT940** file format that can be either a CSV or XML file.
+This application aims at performing some validations in a simplified **MT940** file format that can be either a CSV or XML file.

 The focus of this application is in the Frontend.
 So, there is no complex backend to perform more complicated tasks such as access control.
 The application is hosted by a simple http server run by Node.js.